my-devops-info/cloudrail-knowledge/README.md

 3. Build your own custom rules using the same context model existing rules use (for examples see [cloudrail-sample-custom-rules](https://github.com/indeni/cloudrail-sample-custom-rules))

+Want to understand how Cloudrail's knowledge works?
+Jump over to the [Overview](/docs/Overview.md) in our documentation.

 ## Contributing
 We welcome all contributions.
 Simply open an issue and a PR with your additions or changes.
 Some requirements:
 * Branch names should be `<ticket-id>_<what_it's_trying_to_solve>`.
 Such as `issue_40_add_docdb_encryption_rule` or